ddcroft73/email-service-v2/readme.md

 ### SMS Support

-SMS support will be realized through the email gateway.
-I will setup a dedicated address once I get my domain, and email hostinf setup.
-The only difference anyone from the outside will see is the From: section.
-Instead of a phone number it will simply read `sms@lifepackage.app` or something similar.
-The Texts will be free for me and users of the system.
-In the event that a user employs this method of contact in their package, it will simply one-way.
-However if someone is so inclined, they can send an email to the address.
-It will probably go unanswered.
+**SMS Through Email**<br/>
+It's as simple as sending an email to the users phone number @ their provider.
+Ex. `5557896325@verizon.net` This simple `free` trick will result in a text message being sen to the users phone.

+The main visual difference with this approach isinstead of the return phone number being on the text, they get an email address.
+I will create one especially for text messages something like `sms@appname.net` or something similar.
+The Texts are free for the system, and you can configure if you want to send them a users behalf for free as well. <br/>

+**SMS Through 3rd Paryty**<br/>
+I will also creae an endpoint that uses a third parties resources.
+I just need to find one I like.

+THe workflow of this is the same as sending an email, becasue thats all it's doing. the difference being I will create a `Text` Object not totally unlike the
+`Email` onject and the app will manipulate that then send it just like anyother email utiliizng [Celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html).

 ### Workflow: